bongnv/atom/docs/rfcs/001-updatable-bundled-packages.md

 - You are not prompted to update them when new versions are released on `apm`
 - `apm` will warn you at the command line when you try to install or update a bundled package
-- If a user intentionally installs a bundled package from `apm` the [dalek package](https://github.com/atom/dalek/) will show a warning in the "deprecations" view asking the user to remove the offending package

 Despite all this, if the user _does_ manually install an update to a bundled package using `apm`, it will be loaded into the editor and updated dutifully as new releases occur.
 The only new functionality needed is to enable `apm` to check bundled packages for updates when those packages haven't yet been installed in the user's `~/.atom/packages` folder.